rabbitmq/rabbitmq-website/site/oauth2-examples.md

 The Make target `make setup-users-and-clients` accomplishes a few things:

-* Created `rabbit_client` client -in UAA- which is going to be used by RabbitMQ server to authenticate management users coming to the management ui.
+* Created `rabbit_client` client -in UAA- which is going to be used by RabbitMQ server to authenticate management users coming to the Management UI.
-* Created `rabbit_admin` user -in UAA- which is going to be the full administrator user with full access
+* Created `rabbit_admin` user -in UAA- which is going to be the full administrator user with full access.
-* Created `rabbit_monitor` user -in UAA- which is going to be the monitoring user with just the *monitoring* *user tag*
+* Created `rabbit_monitor` user -in UAA- which is going to be the monitoring user with just the *monitoring* *user tag*.
-* Created `consumer` client -in UAA- which is going to be the RabbitMQ User for the consumer application
+* Created `consumer` client -in UAA- which is going to be the RabbitMQ User for the consumer application.
-* Created `producer` client -in UAA- which is going to be the RabbitMQ User for the producer application
+* Created `producer` client -in UAA- which is going to be the RabbitMQ User for the producer application.
-* Obtained tokens -from UAA- for the two end users and for the two clients
+* Obtained tokens -from UAA- for the two end users and for the two clients.